WHAT ARE MONOMERS

-The various types of monomer include
+Buy various types of Monomers

-BRENNTAG NORTH AMERICA FOR ALL YOUR MONOMER NEEDS IN THE UNITED STATES
+BRENNTAG NORTH AMERICA FOR ALL YOUR MONOMER NEEDS

-Buy BNA monomers, as well as many others, from Brenntag North America.
+Buy monomers, as well as many others, from Brenntag North America.
 With a global network that spans 74 countries and 530 locations, we have both the specialty and span of chemical distributors that companies look for in a trusted partner.
 With a portfolio of well over 10,000 products, Brenntag is a one-stop shop for all your monomer needs.
 For quality, experience, and seamless distribution, contact us today.